alexandru/alexn.org/source/_posts/2012-02-09-howto-build-naive-bayes-classifier.markdown

 formula, because it is a constant that we do not need (called *evidence*).

-### 2.2 Avoiding Floating Point Underflow (UPDATE Feb 27, 2012)
+### 2.2.
+Avoiding Floating Point Underflow (UPDATE Feb 27, 2012)

-Because of the underlying limits of floating points, if you're working with big documents (not the case in these example), you do have to make one important optimization to the above formula:
+Because of the underlying limits of floating points, if you're working with big documents (not the case in this example), you do have to make one important optimization to the above formula:

 - instead of the probabilities of each word, you store the (natural) logarithms of those probabilities